 Apache Flink is an open source platform for distributed stream and batch data processing.
 Flink’s core is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.
-Flink also builds batch processing on top of the streaming engine, overlaying native iteration support, managed memory, and program optimization.
+Flink builds batch processing on top of the streaming engine, overlaying native iteration support, managed memory, and program optimization.

 Concepts: Start with the basic concepts of Flink’s Dataflow Programming Model and Distributed Runtime Environment.
-This will help you to fully understand the other parts of the documentation, including the setup and programming guides.
-It is highly recommended to read these sections first.
+This will help you understand other parts of the documentation, including the setup and programming guides.
+We recommended you read these sections first.

-Before putting your Flink job into production, be sure to read the Production Readiness Checklist.
+Before putting your Flink job into production, read the Production Readiness Checklist.

 Training: The training materials from data Artisans include slides, exercises, and sample solutions.